-Mathilde Richard (1985) is a molecular virologist.
-She completed her PhD in 2010 in France under the supervision of Prof. Bruno Lina with a dissertation on resistance of influenza A viruses to neuraminidase inhibitors.
-She then integrated the department of Viroscience for her post-doctoral studies, which have focused on the pathogenesis, virulence and transmissibility of influenza A viruses, with special emphasis on genetic and phenotypic viral factors involved in the emergence of new pandemics.
-On this thematic, she was involved in European projects (Antigone, Aditec, Emperie and Compare)
+Mathilde Richard (1985) is a biochemist engineer and molecular virologist.
+She completed her PhD in 2010 in France under the supervision of Prof. Bruno Lina studying the resistance of influenza A viruses to neuraminidase inhibitors.
+She then integrated the Viroscience Department for her post-doctoral studies, which have focused on the pathogenesis, virulence and transmissibility of influenza A viruses, with special emphasis on genetic and phenotypic viral factors involved in the emergence of new pandemics.
+Since 2018, she is an assistant professor at the Viroscience Department.

-The research of her team focusses on the antigenic evolution of H5 highly pathogenic avian influenza viruses and the development of new vaccination strategies to cope with antigenic diversity in the context of pandemic preparedness.
+The research of her team focusses on the understanding of highly pathogenic avian influenza viruses (HPAIV) emergence, their pathogenesis and the development of new vaccination strategies to cope with antigenic diversity in the context of pandemic preparedness.

 Field(s) of expertise

 2022-present: Associate Professor | Work group leader | Department of Viroscience | Erasmus MC, Rotterdam | the Netherlands